AjaykrBharti/Collection/README.md

 5. Click Clone.
 If you want to create a project based on these sources, click Yes in the confirmation dialog.

+Command need to execute once you have setup everything in place.
+Like virtual environment and django has been installed.

+1. Go to requirements.txt file location and execute pip install -r requirements.txt Once you will hit enter it will start installing all the required files.

+2.